devleaks/followthegreens/docs/index.md

 if you’d rather taxi at just below _v~r~_ speed, give Release 2 a try.
 And monitor your brakes temperature.

+Please notice the « overhype » with taxi _4D_ trajectories 🤣.
+FtG 1 is 2D (lateral guidance on the ground...), FtG 2 adds time information to get you there on time, that’s just a third dimension.
+FtG won’t ask you to fly to your holding position.
+(🤔 we may here have a definite path for improvement in a future release.)

+Nowadays you know, you don’t sell anything if it does not have AI or 4D in its name.
+FtG 2.0 is therefore 4D compliant, with `altitude=0` all the way.
+There is absolutely not AI, just HFAB (human fun and bugs).

 ## Runway Light Control